EWU 101-01: University Organization

 The university was established by law in the early days of statehood as the State Normal School and opened in October, 1890.
 In 1937, the name of the university was changed to Eastern Washington College of Education.
 In 1961, the legislature approved the name Eastern Washington State College.
 In 1977, the legislature designated it Eastern Washington University.

-b.
-Organizational Chart: The organizational chart is revised periodically to reflect changes made in the organization.
-The organizational chart is maintained by the Division of Human Resources, Rights and Risk and is accessible through their website.
+- Organizational Chart: The organizational chart is revised periodically to reflect changes made in the organization.
+The organizational chart is maintained by Human Resources and is accessible through their website.

 1-5.
 Administrative Structure